What is eCommerce logistics?

 Logistics is the process of managing the inflow and outflow of goods, including their storage and transportation.
-The process of storing and shipping inventory for an online store is called ecommerce inventory.
+The process of storing and shipping inventory for an online store is called eCommerce inventory.
 It includes inventory management and picking, packing, and shipping online orders.
-Thousands of packages are moving around a country on any given day, so it is essential to put systems in place that keep things on track and make sure each package is delivered on time.
+Thousands of packages are moving around the country on any given day, so it is essential to put systems in place that keep things on track and make sure each package is delivered on time.

-Ecommerce logistics involves moving inventory from a manufacturer until it ends up at the customer’s doorstep.
-Fulfillment is a key aspect of ecommerce logistics, and it includes everything from warehouse management to order fulfillment.
+eCommerce logistics involves moving inventory from a manufacturer until it ends up at the customer’s doorstep.
+Fulfillment is a key aspect of eCommerce logistics, and it includes everything from warehouse management to order fulfillment.

-The components of fulfillment are a world within themselves, and keeping all of them running is a big task for any ecommerce company.
+The components of fulfillment are a world within themselves, and keeping all of them running is a big task for any eCommerce company.
 For example, it’s important to ensure that you have adequate stock levels in a distribution center close to your customer’s location.

 If the business is outsourcing fulfillment, the 3PL should fulfill orders quickly, even during holidays and peak hours.
 Any miscommunication or execution within your retail supply chain will have a negative impact on your customer experience.

 20-30 years ago, there was a straight line between suppliers and retailers.
-Ever since ecommerce grew and became a worldwide channel, the inbound and outbound logistics processes have become much more complex.
+Ever since eCommerce grew and became a worldwide channel, the inbound and outbound logistics processes have become much more complex.
 There are more moving parts in the logistics process and many middlemen to help ensure that each product reaches its destination.

 Here are the parties involved in the logistics chain: